 4. Avoid Blowouts!

 No, we’re not talking about tires.
-In lighting, a blowout is something so bright, the camera (which is much less sensitive than your eyes) sees it as pure white and loses all detail.
+In lighting, a blowout is something so bright, the camera (which is much less sensitive than your eyes) records it as pure white and you lose all detail.
 Here’s an illustration showing why bright light blows out on video:

 5. Light (and Blur) the Background

 You want your subject to stand out from the background.
 The easiest way to do that is to make the background darker than the subject; but not too dark that you induce dreaded noise.

 Light the background just enough so it looks natural.
 Don’t make it too bright, or your subject will blend in.
 A simple standing lamp with a bulb of the same temperature should work fine.
 Keep the lamp itself out of the shot if you need to avoid blowout.

 Here’s an example of subtle 3-point lighting from my Piano Grand movie:

 Make sure the backlight is behind, not above, the subject.
 Otherwise, it will create a shiny spot on the top of their head or forehead (especially with a head like mine), that will be distracting and difficult or impossible to remove later.